shalomc/globaldots-purging/README.md

 # globaldots-purging
 Globaldots CDN purging scripts
 ## Legal
-Globaldots and its legal subsidiaries assume no responsibility for the correct actions of the programs in this repository and for the suitability for your needs.
+Globaldots and its legal subsidiaries assume no responsibility for the correct actions of the programs in this repository and for the suitability to  your needs.

 ## Description
 This repo consists of simple script files that purge content on various CDN platforms.